gitkraken/gk-dev-docs/gk-dev/gk-dev-dashboard-management.md

 ## Overview

-GitKraken Insights provides a unified analytics platform integrated directly into developer workflows.
-It transforms raw Git activity and development metrics into actionable insights for teams and leaders.
-By combining code activity data, PR metrics, issue tracker integration, and CI/CD performance, dashboards deliver context-rich metrics that help optimize the entire development lifecycle.
+GitKraken Insights brings your Git data, pull requests, issues, and CI/CD results into one place.
+Instead of juggling tools or exporting spreadsheets, you get dashboards that show how work is really moving across code, reviews, and releases.
+The goal is to give both devs and leads a clear view of progress and bottlenecks without extra reporting overhead.

 ### Key benefits

-- **Workflow-integrated insights:** Access metrics derived directly from developer tools, with visibility into the impact of AI on development teams—without disrupting workflows.
+- **In your workflow:** Metrics come straight from the tools you already use: Git, PRs, CI/CD, issue trackers.
+No duplicate work, no disruption.
-- **Context-rich metrics:** Go beyond vanity metrics by connecting code changes to business objectives through issue linking, PR quality analysis, benchmark goals/alerts, and work investment categorization.
+- **Useful context:** See how code changes connect to tickets, review quality, and team goals.
+Less vanity stats, more signal.
-- **Improvement pathways:** Get personalized recommendations that identify inefficiencies and provide guided action plans to improve productivity.
+- **Clear next steps:** Spot inefficiencies and get practical ways to improve, whether it’s review speed, investment in features vs. fixes, or build times.

 ---